Implementing an Interactive Online Discussion in class.

 Since in-person classes have come to a halt, it has become difficult to organize and run interactive activities like in-class discussions.
-We understand that this component is very important and sensitive for professors as they transition their courses online.
+We understand that this component is very important and sensitive for professors as they have to make a transition to the asynchronous manner of online teaching to complete their course material and carry out assessment as well. the

 Professors want to ensure that they can deal with all of their students' concerns and questions in a timely and efficient manner.
-Implementing an interactive online lesson and/or discussion forum can reduce the amount of personalized feedback or office hours professors will need to provide.
+Implementing an interactive online communication between the students and the instructors is done through chat sessions, discussion forum and video chats.
+It reduces the amount of personalized feedback or office hours that the professors will need to provide.

 Discussion strategies include: